 - Current active player

 Placing Novak Djokovic on this list was an easy decision, but where to place him was not.
 At 29 years of age and in the prime of his career, Djokovic has the potential to win many more Grand Slam titles.
 By the time his career is finished, he could very well find himself among the top few players of all-time.
 But, in the highly competitive world of tennis, he could also succumb to injury and miss out on some of his best years, so the jury is still out on his place in tennis history.
-Based on his body of work to date he has certainly made the case that he is the best player in the world at the moment and deserving of a top five all-time.
-With his 2016 French Open title Djokovic has become the eight man to secure a career Grand Slam.
+Based on his body of work to date he has certainly made the case that he is deserving of a top five all-time.
+With his 2016 French Open title Djokovic become the eight man to secure a career Grand Slam.
 His stunning loss at Wimbledon to Sam Querrey ended his Grand Slam winning streak at four and 2017 did not start well for Novak with his stunning second round loss at the Australian Open.
 He needs to bounce back in a big way going forward in 2017 to convince his fans that his time at the top has not come to en end.

-With twleve Grand Slam titles now secured, including the 2016 Australian Open and French Open, and at just 29 years of age, Novak deserves to be elevated to the number four position.
+With twleve Grand Slam titles now secured, including the 2016 Australian Open and French Open, and at just 29 years of age, Novak deserves to be elevated to the number five position.
 The likeable Djokovic certainly has the potential to rise further.